 - User plane IPSec SA – it transports packets destined to DN

-In the first step of control plane operations, UE and N3IWF must establish a signalling IPSec SA, which is used to securely exchange NAS messages between UE and AMF.
-The NAS interface is further leveraged to register UE in the 5G system.
-Figure 6 presents a control plane protocol’s stack used to establish signalling IPSec SA.
-IKEv2 protocol is used to setup security associations.
+In the first step of access operations, UE and N3IWF must establish the main signalling IPSec SA, using the IKE protocol which allows to support EAP registration of the UE in the 5G system,similarly and with the same security requirements of the 3GPP access.
+Figure 6 presents a control plane protocol’s stack used to establish signalling IPSec tunnel.

 Figure 6: N3IWF protocol stack before SA establishment – control plane

-When the signalling IPSec SA is established, the IPSec tunnel (i.e., ESP in tunnel mode) can deliver EAP-5G (or 5G AKA) messages, used to encapsulate NAS messages between UE and N3IWF (3GPP specification says that EAP-5G is “vendor-specific”).
-At this stage, UE can communicate with AMF to perform end-to-end NAS signalling as presented in Figure 7.
+When the signalling IPSec SA is established, the IPSec tunnel (i.e., ESP in tunnel mode) can deliver EAP-5G messages, used to encapsulate NAS messages between UE and N3IWF.
+3GPP specification says that EAP-5G is identified by a specific EAP extension header “Expanded Type” (0xFE) with specified values for “Vendor ID” and “Vendor Type”.
+At this stage, UE can communicate with AMF to perform end-to-end NAS signalling as presented in Figure 7, as it would normally do via RAN.
 Note that the IPsec layer includes as well the “Inner IP” header, required to establish the IPSec tunnel.

 Figure 7: N3IWF protocol stack after SA Establishment – control plane

-Once UE is registered in the 5G system (via NAS interface) it can establish a new child IPSec SA (called user plane IPSec SA) to communicate with the Data Networks.
-The user plane protocol’s stack is depicted in Figure 8.
-A GRE (Generic Routing Encapsulation) protocol is used to carry user PDU (IP) between UE and N3IWF.
-GRE allows in particular to implement a flow-based QoS model as specified in TS 23.501, carrying QFI (QoS Flow Identifier) associated with user data packets as defined by 3GPP specifications.
+Once UE is registered in the 5G system and enables its N1/NAS interface, it can negotiate the PDU session establishment which results in the establishment of a child IPSec SA (called user plane IPSec SA) to communicate with the Data Networks (DN).
+The resulting user plane protocol’s stack is depicted in Figure 8.
+The GRE (Generic Routing Encapsulation) protocol is used to carry user PDU (IP) between UE and N3IWF.
+GRE allows in particular to implement a flow-based QoS model as specified in TS 23.501, carrying QFI (QoS Flow Identifier) and QRI (QoS Reflective Identifier) associated with user data packets as defined by 3GPP specifications.
 GRE is also supporting the other types of PDU foreseen (i.e, Ethernet).
-The user plane IPSec tunnel as well includes an “Inner IP” header.
+Also the user plane IPSec tunnel as well includes an “Inner IP” header.

 The adaptation of WLAN to access a 3GPP network is then requiring a relatively higher overhead with regard to direct use of the same technology by the UE: 2 independent IP layers, plus 1 GRE header plus 1 IPSec header with inner IP header (for ESP in tunnel mode) instead than a single IP header.